Mr Asia case: How notorious drug dealer Marty Johnstone's body ended up in UK quarry

 Keen to explore the murky depths, the duo ascended into the cold water.

-A little over 30 feet beneath the surface is a sandstone ledge, and on that ledge the two divers found the mutilated body of Marty Johnstone.
+A little over 30 feet beneath the surface is a sandstone ledge, and on that ledge the two divers found the mutilated body of New Zealander Marty Johnstone.

 The discovery would not just lead to a murder trial, it would throw open the doors on an international drug-smuggling operation.